A Quick Lesson in Multi-band Rasters Using NAIP

 0.6 to 0.9 Dense Vegetation

-Question 3: a) How many bands does the the new NDVI raster have?
+Question 6. a) How many bands does the NDVI raster have?

-b) Adjust the symbology to some color scheme you think is appropriate for displaying NDVI.
-Make an image.
-Include the image as part of question 3.
+1. Adjust the symbology to some color scheme you think is appropriate for displaying NDVI.

 The Soil Adjusted Vegetation Index (SAVI) is useful when the soil is highly exposed in an image.
-Soil is often highly reflective across all bands, reducing the contrast between vegetaton and soil.
-It is the same as NDVI with an dadjustment factor, \(L\), to compensate fro soil.
+Soil is often highly reflective across all bands, reducing the contrast between vegetation and soil.
+It is the same as NDVI with an adjustment factor, \(L\), to compensate for soil.

 \[ SAVI = \frac{(NIR - Red) \times (1 + L)}{NIR + Red + L} \]

-Where \(L\) is often 0.5, but adjusted for exposed soil.
-The soil in the Klamath mountains, where this data is from tends to be highly reflective, which means a fairly high value of L (close to 1) should be used.
-Experiment with values of \(L\) to see if you can make a raster where contrast between tees and soil is higher than in you NDVI raster.
+Where \(L\) is often 0.5, but can be adjusted for more reflective exposed soil.
+The soil in the Klamath Mountains, where this data is from, tends to be highly reflective, which means a fairly high value of \(L\) (close to 1) should be used.
+Experiment with values of \(L\) to see if you can make a raster where contrast between trees and soil is higher than in your NDVI raster.

 Finding Zonal Statistics

-1. Extract a separate River layer, for the River Complex, from your fires in AOI layer.
+1. Extract a separate River fire layer, for the River Complex, from your fires in AOI layer.

 2. Spatial Overlays:

-1. Find the difference between the River and Coffee layers, call it river only,
+1. Find the difference between the River fire and Coffee fire layers, call it river only,

-2. Find the difference between the Coffee and River layers, call it coffee only
+2. Find the difference between the Coffee fire and River fire layers, call it coffee only

-3. Find the intersection between the Coffee and River layers, call it both
+3. Find the intersection between the Coffee fire and River fire layers, call it both

 4. Use the AOI and the three layers you just found to make a polygon called unburned, i.e areas burned by neither fire.